 With its lovely bow, the monumental residential house and the stair tower, Kallmünz Castle is a typical Tyrolean mansion.
 The building might be divided into four parts, a inner courtyard and a park, and is surrounded by a partly battlemented wall.

 Even though the castle is closed for the public, it houses a number of exhibitions several times of the year.
-Since 2003 it also hosts a little restaurant.
+It also hosts a restaurant.
 The park of Kallmünz Castle, moreover, serves as an idyllic background for plays and other summer performances such as the popular Kallmünz Festival Merano.

 accessible only for guests of the house